asmamasood/python_concept/README.md

 ----------------------------------------------------------------------------------------------------------------------------

-📘 Definition: Dictionary in Python:-
+📘 Definition: Dictionary in Python

 A dictionary in Python is an unordered, mutable collection used to store data in key-value pairs.

 Dictionaries are defined using curly braces {} with each item represented as a key: value pair.